 He kicked one of the box springs apart and found a suitable stick of wood, eighteen inches long.
 Piling up mattresses to reach the plate covering the hole in the ceiling, he dug and clawed around the plate.
 At last Ray and another boy came to help.
 Using all their strength, they pushed up on the plate and managed to open a gap sufficient to jam a stick underneath it.
 The gap was enough to enable continued digging.
 As they dug upward, increasing amounts of earth trickled down.
 Periodically the diggers doused themselves with water to keep from passing out in the suffocating heat.

 Their efforts were finally rewarded when they saw a streak of sunlight and felt the fresh cool air.
 Continuing to tunnel upward, they moved the plate and opened a space large enough for a boy to squeeze through.
 It was 7 pm, and the sun was still up.
 He saw around him the heavy machinery of a rock quarry.
 It had been sixteen hours since they descended into their underground tomb.
-After climbing out, Ray and the children wandered around until they found a maintenance man, who notified the police.
+After climbing out, Ray and the children wandered around until they found a welder on a nearby elevator, who notified the police.

 The quarry belonged to the California Rock and Gravel Company, near the city of Livermore in Alameda County, 95 miles north of Chowchilla.
 Since travel time from Chowchilla to Livermore was normally an hour and a half, the eleven hours on the road indicated the abductors used a roundabout way to get to the quarry.